 Why is Fall for Planting?

-Yes, you should wait until the spring to plant fragile bulbs such as elephant’s ear and gladiolus.
-However, hardier plants such as trees and shrubs need more time to grow and establish a root system, making fall an ideal time to get them in the ground.
+Yes, you should wait until the spring to plant warmth-loving bulbs such as elephant’s ear and gladiolus.
+However, cold hardy plants such as trees and shrubs appreciate more time to grow and establish a root system before the heat of summer, making fall an ideal time to get them in the ground.

-If the tree and shrub roots have ample time to grow throughout fall and winter, they will become better established than if they are planted in the spring.
-The same is true for some types of turfgrass and bulbs, such as tulips.
+If the tree and shrub roots have ample time to grow throughout fall and winter, they will be better established than if they are planted in the spring.
+The same is true for some types of cool-season turfgrass, such as Tall Fescue, and bulbs, such as tulips.

 “Better established roots” means a larger root system.
 The greater the expanse of a root system, the easier it is to find water in the soil.
 Therefore, plants that go in the ground during fall have better drought tolerance during their first summer growing season than those planted in the spring.